Configuration File

 quarantineMode.attemptLimit

 The maximum number of test execution attempts.
-The option value should exceed the value of the successThreshold.
+The value of this option should exceed the value of the successThreshold option.
 The default value is 5.

 {